 0:15 This is the classic farm frame, the sun shining into the shot as it emerges over the horizon.

-0:20 I love how the fret board spins across the frame into the first line of the song.
+0:20 I love how the guitar’s fret board spins across the frame into the first line of the song.

 0:25 One thing we talked about throughout the shoot was the way the guitar hanging down could look like a soldier carrying a rifle.
-Literal illustrations become trite when used too often, but this silhouette was stunning against the sunrise.
+Literal illustrations become trite when used too often, but this silhouette was stunning to us against the sunrise.

 0:30 The trading post background on the camp property provided an excellent replacement for the back of the pick up truck band scenes in country rock videos.
 David had this really cool old timey microphone that brought an extra layer of nostalgia.